Uniform hyperbolicity of nonseparating curve graphs of nonorientable surfaces: Abstract

 \section{Abstract}

-Let $N$ be a connected nonorientable surface with or without boundary components and punctures.
-We prove that the graph of nonseparating curves of $N$ is connected and Gromov hyperbolic with a constant which does not depend on the topological type of surface by using the bicorn curves introduced by Przytycki and Sisto.
-The proof is based on the argument by Rasmussen on the uniform hyperbolicity of graphs of nonseparating curves for orientable finite type surfaces.
+Let $N$ be a connected finite type nonorientable surface with or without boundary components and punctures.
+We prove that the graph of nonseparating curves of $N$ is connected and Gromov hyperbolic with a constant which does not depend on the topological type of the surface by using the bicorn curves introduced by Przytycki and Sisto.
+The proof is based on the argument by Rasmussen on the uniform hyperbolicity of graphs of nonseparating curves for finite type orientable surfaces.